-Daily Discipleship 6th Sunday of Easter – A brief, two page study on the assigned Scripture texts for Sunday, May 17th.
+Daily Discipleship Pentecost 20 – A brief, two page study on the assigned Scripture texts for Sunday, October 18th.
 Useful for individuals or families.

 Camp Mount Luther Kid’s Resources – Follow this link for resources from Camp Mount Luther specifically designed for time at home during the Coronavirus Pandemic.

 Stations of the Cross – An interactive, visual prayer practice for Holy Week.